Areas of Expertise

 - Utility Regulation

-Lee Friedman is an economist and Professor of Public Policy at the Richard & Rhoda Goldman School of Public Policy at the University of California at Berkeley.
+Lee Friedman is an economist at the Richard & Rhoda Goldman School of Public Policy at the University of California at Berkeley.
 He is a graduate of Dartmouth College and received his Ph.D. from Yale University.
 After two years of analytic experience working for the Vera Institute of Justice in New York City, he joined the Berkeley faculty in 1974 to help fashion the economics curriculum of the public policy program.
+He became Professor of the Graduate School and Professor Emeritus of Public Policy in 2016.
 His research is on a wide variety of issues, among them climate change policies, utility regulation, educational finance, criminal justice policies, agricultural subsidies, and consumer decision-making.
 His work strives to improve the effectiveness of microeconomic policy analysis on actual public policies and practices.
 He is a recipient of the David N. Kershaw Award for distinguished public policy research, and of the University of California's Distinguished Teaching Award.
 He is former Editor of the Journal of Policy Analysis and Management, and has served as President of the Association for Public Policy Analysis and Management.

 GSPP Working Paper (March 2012)